* This is the Professional Version. *

 A patient with cholesteatoma has white debris in the middle ear, a draining polypoid mass protruding through the TM perforation, and an ear canal that appears clogged with mucopurulent granulation tissue.

-Diagnosis is usually clinical.
+Diagnosis of chronic otitis media is usually clinical.
 Drainage is cultured.
 When cholesteatoma or other complications are suspected (as in a febrile patient or one with vertigo or otalgia), CT or MRI is done.
 These tests may reveal intratemporal or intracranial processes (eg, labyrinthitis, ossicular or temporal erosion, abscesses).

 When granulation tissue is present, it is removed with microinstruments or cauterization with silver nitrate sticks.
 Ciprofloxacin 0.3% and dexamethasone 0.1% is then instilled into the ear canal for 7 to 10 days.